Author: Arina Golosovskaya

 - more advanced app with some custom features

 - complex, enterprise-level app based on special algorithms

 Remember: Visual design is absolutely crucial to obtain a fairly close estimate.
-No reliable estimate is possible without awareness of the visual part of the future app.
+No reliable estimate on Augmented Reality app development costs is possible without awareness of the visual part of the future app.

 1 A simple demo / MVP app